St Helen's Church, Sefton: Windows

 Although there are some fragments of stained glass from the 16th century, most of the present windows date from the late 19th century.
 The East window is by Clayton and Bell and was installed in 1875, a window in the south aisle dates from 1864 and is by Henry Holiday; those in the South Chapel are from 1936, and by H. G. Hiller; and a window in the north aisle dated 1927 is by Walter Wilkinson.

 Bells

 Sefton is an affiliated to the Lancashire Association of Change Ringers' Liverpool branch.
 The size and shape of the tower at Sefton suggests that it contained at least one bell soon after it was built.
 No records to confirm this exists however.
 The earliest pair of bells at the tower were cast Henri Oldfield and installed in 1588 during the final throes of the Spanish Armada.
 Another pair from Oldfield were installed in 1601, followed by a further pair of lighter bells from William Dobson's foundry in 1815, completing a ring of six.
 Sefton's final pair of bells, a treble and second from John Taylor & Co, were added in 1945 following Victory in Europe.
+The bells have recently been fully restored in 2023.

+Bell ringing practice is every Wednesday evening at 7.30pm.
+New members are very welcome.